anyaevostinar/anyaevostinar.github.io/classes/201-s26/prep-mergesort.md

 | 46 | 9 | 22 | 5 | 15 | 1 | 96 | 34
 ```

 Draw out the steps in the mergesort algorithm to sort the list above.
 You should clearly show where the list is splitting into sublists.
-Drawing out the many sublists in mergesort may be tedious, so feel free to draw out your answers, take a picture or screenshot, and upload that.
+Feel free to draw out your answers, take a picture or screenshot, and upload that.
+Aim to follow a similar structure to figures 5.10.1 and 5.10.2 in the reading.